 Cities, landscapes, and nature from an urbanist’s point of view

-Between 1992 and 1997 I worked in the School of European Studies – now sadly disbanded – at the University of Sussex where I worked among an amazingly diverse range of academics.
-From 1997 until 2015 I taught geography at University College London.
-In 2015 I joined the University of Cambridge where I am also a fellow of King’s College.
+Between 1992 and 1997 I worked in the School of European Studies – now sadly disbanded – at the University of Sussex where I worked among an amazingly diverse range of scholars.
+From 1997 until 2015 I taught geography at University College London, where I also set up and ran the UCL Urban Laboratory.
+In 2015 I joined the University of Cambridge where I led my ERC Advanced Grant Rethinking Urban Nature.

-I also have many past and present graduate students working on a variety of topics ranging from urban nature in Buenos Aires to the mosquitoes of Lahore.
-I have also been a visiting scholar at a number of universities including Columbia University New York, the Humboldt University Berlin, teh Technical University Berlin, the University of the Arts, Berlin, and UCLA.
+My graduate students have worked on a variety of topics ranging from urban nature in Buenos Aires to the mosquitoes of Lahore.
+I have also been a visiting scholar at a number of institutions including Columbia University New York, the Humboldt University Berlin, the Technical University Berlin, the University of the Arts Berlin, Newcastle University, the Rachel Carson Center Munich, the Hamburg Institute for Advanced Study, and UCLA.